As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 We don't know who the Astartes will be facing off against in the next edition's starter set - but, based on the previous launch sets and the other major releases slated in 2025, we can make some educated predictions.
 First, let's rule some folks out.

-8th Edition 40k featured the Death Guard as the opposing force, 9th Edition featured the Necrons, and 10th the Tyranids – so those three are all out of the running.
-As the Drukhari, the Chaos Daemons, and the Leagues of Votann will all apparently receive new codex army books very close to the end of 10th edition, they’re not likely to be the opposing force for 11th edition either.
+8th Edition 40k featured the Death Guard as the opposing force, 9th Edition featured the Necrons, and 10th the Tyranids - so those three are all out of the running.
+As the Drukhari and the Leagues of Votann will all apparently receive new codex army books very close to the end of 10th edition, they're not likely to be the opposing force for 11th edition either.
+And as the models for Chaos Daemons have to do double duty in Age of Sigmar as well, they're unlikely to receive a 40k-specific refresh.

 Warhammer 40k 11th edition guide - Games Workshop artwork showing Orkz charging into battle